 Commence your tour in historic Bayeux, the first town to be liberated by Allied troops.
 Your hotel, located in the center of town, will give you quick access to some of Bayeux’s most noted attractions: the Bayeux Tapestry, the Bayeux Cathedral (a national monument), and the Commonwealth War Museum, which is designed in the form of a bunker and details the D-Day invasion through exhibits and films.

 Begin your ride toward the sea this morning!
 First on your agenda is Omaha Beach and the nearby Normandy American Cemetery and Memorial.
 Perched atop a bluff, overlooking Omaha Beach, this park-like cemetery is simultaneously beautiful and sobering.
 Continuing east, you’ll reach Port-en-Bessin, a scenic fishing village that was also the site of a dramatic British commando raid.
-Next, you’ll pedal eastward again to Longues-sur-Mer and visit one of the German army’s most formidable battery placements.
-It’s the only coastal battery to be classified as a historical monument and the only one to still retain its original guns.
+The longer route options will take you even further, all the way to Pointe du Hoc, which was part of the Atlantic Wall fortifications during the war.
+This evening you will be staying in Bayeux once again.

-Spend some time enjoying the serenity of the seaside and reflect on the incredible work undertaken by the soldiers at Arromanches.
-Then, pedal 15 km east along the coast to the Juno Beach Centre, an incredible museum detailing the efforts of the Canadian troops who landed here on D-Day.
+Today you will be riding through the Aure Valley out to the coast at Longues-sur-Mer.
+Take the time to visit the German artillery battery here to learn more about this area of Normandy during the Second World War.
+Continue on past Gold Beach and ride downhill into Arromanches.
+Continue to pedal east along the coast to the Juno Beach Centre, an incredible museum detailing the efforts of the Canadian troops who landed here on D-Day.
 Relish the last of the coastal views over lunch in Courseulles-sur-Mer, which is home to some spectacular seafood restaurants.
 You’ll begin pedaling through Normandy’s scenic countryside, along the Mue River.

 After breakfast, you may depart at the time of your choice.